apux/apux.github.io/source/2015-08-31-how-to-install-postgresql-in-chakra-linux.html.markdown

 tags: [postgresql, chakra]
 ---

+One of the basic packages we need as developers is a  Database Management System (DBMS).
+The one I use most is Postgresql and here I'm going to show how to install it in Chakra Linux that probably will work on other Arch derived distros.
+This installation is for development purpose only.

  The first thing we need to do is install the package `postgresql`.

     $ sudo pacman -S postgresql